What are different acne treatments?

 Acne scars can be avoided with the right treatment.

 As soon as you see acne, you should get treatment.
-Acne is less severe if it is treat acne early with home remedies.
+Acne is less severe if it is treated acne early with home remedies.
 This is especially essential if one of your parents suffered from severe acne.